ACXPA Customer Service Guide

 Share with your team

-Send this page to a colleague, your team leader, or your manager.
-Active listening skills across a whole team produce bigger results than one agent practising them alone.
+Send this page to a colleague, team leader or manager.
+Active listening across a whole team produces bigger results than one agent practising alone.

 🔤